soobinrho/soobinrho/README.md

 This page keeps track of all my life goals.
 Plus, I use this page also to show what kind of projects
-I'm working on with as many pictures and and as few words as possible.
+I'm working on with as many pictures and as few words as possible.

 <br>